-- f.
-Academic and research institutions, including K-12 primary and secondary teachers and administrators, community colleges, and private and public education institutions; - g.
-Environmental community, such as the Land Trust, the Nature Conservancy, Audubon, Sierra Club, Wolf River Conservancy, and Coalition of Conservation Organizations; and - h.
-General public. - 1.
-Determine the underlying beliefs of each of the target audiences concerning excess nutrients in coastal waterbodies. - Review policy, vision, mission, and value statements of various organizations (i.e., community beliefs) representing these target audiences for initial understanding of awareness and beliefs related to nutrient issues. - b.
+- 1. Determine the underlying beliefs of each of the target audiences concerning excess nutrients in Mississippi waterbodies.
+A process for this action is outlined below. - a.
+Review policy, vision, mission, and value statements of various organizations (i.e., community beliefs) representing these target audiences for initial understanding of awareness and beliefs related to nutrient issues. - b.
 Using information from policy, mission, etc, statements, formulate questionnaires and conduct surveys to elicit individual beliefs of representatives from each of these target audiences. - c.
 Compare individual and community beliefs with current factual understanding of nutrient elements and issues. - d.
-Document desired behaviors that appeal to the various target audiences. - e.
+Document desired behaviors for reducing nutrients that appeal to the various target audiences. - e.
 Determine potential barriers associated with attaining the desired behaviors. - f.
-Compare relevant findings from GOMA Environmental Education social survey with results from this survey. - 2.
-Document areas where perception is inconsistent with current factual understanding of nutrient issues. - 3.
-Identify existing awareness programs and tools that could be used or leveraged.
+Compare relevant findings from regional surveys in Mississippi (e.g., GOMA environmental education survey) with results from this survey.